Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 - Free time :
   - some student will roam the school in groups
-  - some NPC will go on the terrasse and stand in group, sit and/or smoke
+  - some NPC will go on the terraces and stand in group, sit and/or smoke
   - some NPC will go sit in rec room and look at their phone
   - some NPC will go sit in the cafeteria and drink
   - some NPC will sit on bench in the corridors and look at their phone
-  - after some times NPC will go in "class" or "project time" mode if rooms are available
+  - a

 # Footnotes